EducationalTestingService/skll/doc/tutorial.rst

 `standard, brute-force approach to hyperparameter optimization <http://en.wikipedia.org/wiki/Hyperparameter_optimization#Grid_search>`_.

 :ref:`objectives <objectives>` refers to the desired objective functions; here, ``accuracy`` will optimize for overall accuracy.
 You can see a list of all the available objective functions :ref:`here <objectives>`.

-In the :ref:`Output` section, the arguments to each of these are directories where you'd like all of the relevant output from your experiment to go.
+In the :ref:`Output` section, we first define the additional evaluation metrics we want to compute in addition to the tuning objective via the :ref:`metrics <metrics>` option.
+The other options are directories where you'd like all of the relevant output from your experiment to go.
 :ref:`results <results>` refers to the results of the experiment in both human-readable and JSON forms.  :ref:`log <log>` specifies where to put log